MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/enable-multiple-language-support.md

 ## Supported languages

 The table below shows all the languages currently available out of the box.
-This list can be found in Dynamics 365 by going to **Portals** &gt; **Content** &gt; **Portal Languages**.
+This list can be found by going to **Portals** &gt; **Content** &gt; **Portal Languages**.
 The Portal Display Name of a language can be changed after selecting the language to change from this page.
 Note that the list now includes East Asian languages (Japanese, Chinese, and Korean).

 | **Name**                           | **Language Code** | **LCID** | **Portal Display Name** |
 |------------------------------------|-------------------|----------|-------------------------|